 Fostering the learning of research genres in higher education

 Mastery of a foreign language is a priority for personal and professional development.
 At university, ESP courses should enhance the teaching and learning of research genres.
 Thus, this presentation informs about an on-going research project related to empirical informative abstracts conducted at the School of Political and Social Sciences, UNCuyo.

-Florencia L. MORGUILLO
+Florencia L. MORGILLO

 Gender issues through Songs at Secondary School

 The current legislation in Argentina (LEN 26206/06) states that an integrated view of Health and Sexual Education for adolescents should be included in the syllabus at secondary school.
 The presenter will address this issue by explaining how to use authentic material for authentic learning to cater for these pedagogical dimensions.

 Classroom practices are thought to reflect what teachers think, know, and believe (teachers´ cognition), but can both agreements and disagreements between teachers´ cognition and actual classroom actions be identified?
 How?
 Findings from a descriptive-exploratory study will attempt to answer these questions and shed light upon implications for language teachers´ professional development.

 Developing fluency and stress in the EFL Classroom